Auricchio Provolone Piccante

 In 1877, in San Giuseppe Vesuviano near Naples, a company named "Auricchio" was founded by Gennaro Auricchio.
 Gennaro is also the inventor of the special rennet which gives Auricchio Provolone its unique flavour.
 Auricchio Provolone gained fame quickly and by the end of the 19th century, the surname of its producer had become a byword for the cheese itself.
 Provolone derives its name from the Neapolitian words "Prova" or "Provola", which mean globe shaped.
 Provolone is created in a variety of globe-like shapes, in a range of sizes.

 If you take mozzarella, hand-rub the surface with brine, bind it with rope and hang it up in a room with the proper temperature and humidity, it will turn into an entirely different cheese called Provolone.
 This cow’s milk cheese is found in virtually every Italian home.
-Auricchio Provolone Classico has a succulent buttery flavour which is quite nutty with a satisfyingly smooth and salty bite.
+Auricchio Provolone Piccante has a succulent buttery flavour which is quite sharp and nutty with a satisfyingly smooth and salty bite.

 Provolone cheese is a complete food, rich in calcium and in those proteins that are essential elements for the development of human body and the nourishment of bone tissue in all stages of life :